Search

 EARNING POTENTIAL

 Upon completing Gaba’s Initial Certification program, instructors begin teaching.
-All Instructors start at the competitive rate of 1500 yen per 40 minute lesson taught.
+All Instructors start at the competitive rate of 1630 yen per 40 minute lesson taught (1430 yen basic rate + 200 yen man-to-man remuneration).
 Of course, as each instructor designs his or her own schedule, monthly earnings will vary from person to person.
 To earn more, instructors make themselves available to teach more.
 An Instructor’s income in any given month will consist of per-lesson payment for all the lessons they teach, booked lessons that were cancelled last-minute, and other incentives the Instructor has earned.
 In order for Instructors to increase their per-lesson pay rate, Gaba designed the “belt system” to reward high performers.
 Both incentives and the belt system are covered below.

 For many, Gaba is their primary source of income.
 These instructors regularly teach over 200 lessons a month with top performers taking home well over 300,000 yen for their efforts.